georgerobescu/ow_draft--1/ow_draft--1_notes.md

 To each new commit indeed, corresponds a timestamp of the moment in which that action was performed.
 And whenever you decide is time to push all those edits inside a new commit, you are forced to described what you just did in a way that, ideally, summarises quite well the new changes.

+Another aspect of the project wants to touch the inherently question of transparency.
+Originally what I wanted to do, was to presente a series of ascii art pieces, rich enough to fit the 2500 words requested for the thesis proposal.
+This brought me to the idea of the .nfo file and the readme file respectively.
+From there, I began to think that maybe there were more potentials in exploring the format of the readme file: from the easy parallel to an artistic manifesto, to the personal declaration of each worker uploading her/his project on a code-sharing website.

+The idea of digging into the torrentz culture is still appealing to me, but less for the ascii art part and more on the p2p side and the building of a different form of trust between people (users?).
+To be a bit more exact, I’m still excited on the idea that the second guest-tutor pitched on me: a film which unfolds itself through the acquisition of more and more data from the different servers that the torrent app uses to build the film.
+A sort of genesis of the raw material needed to constitute the final product.

+Back to transparency.